GCS: Generalized Cache Coherence For Efficient Synchronization: Design

 Fig.~ \ref{fig:gcs_wait_queue_example} demonstrates how a wait queue can enable temporal generalization for the same example in Fig~\ref{fig:cache_coherence_example}.
-The target cache line is initially cached at $N_2$ with \textbf{S} permission.
-Subsequently, $N_1$ requests the same cache line with \textbf{M} permission from the cache directory (\circled{1}).
+The target cache line is initially cached at $N_2$ with \textbf{S} permission. $N_1$ then issues an \code{Acquire} request for the same cache line with \textbf{M} permission to the cache directory (\circled{1}).
 The directory looks up the current cache line permission (\textbf{S}) and sharer list (\{\textbf{$N_1$}\}), realizing that the request requires $N_2$ to relinquish the cache line via invalidation.
 In contrast to standard MSI protocol execution, the directory defers the invalidation and instead enqueues $N_1$'s request in a wait queue associated with the cache line (\circled{2}).
-Only when $N_2$ finishes its critical section and voluntarily releases the cache line (\circled{3}) is the request dequeued (\circled{4}) and the invalidation performed at $N_2$ (\circled{5}).
-The remainder of the cache-coherence transaction proceeds similarly to the standard MSI protocol --- $N_2$ informs the directory (\circled{6}), which updates the cache line's permission to \textbf{M} and marks $N_1$ as the only sharer (\circled{7}), and sends $N_1$ an acknowledgment along with the cache line data (\circled{8}).
+Only when $N_2$ finishes its critical section and voluntarily releases the cache line via \code{Release} (\circled{3}) is the request dequeued (\circled{4}) and the invalidation performed at $N_2$ (\circled{5}).
+The remainder of the cache-coherence transaction proceeds as per the standard MSI protocol --- $N_2$ informs the directory (\circled{6}), which updates the cache line's permission to \textbf{M} and marks $N_1$ as the only sharer (\circled{7}), and sends $N_1$ an acknowledgment along with the cache line data (\circled{8}).

-As with cache coherence, other cache line and permission transfers are either similar or simpler.
-Specifically, \textbf{M}$\rightarrow$\textbf{M} and \textbf{M}$\rightarrow$\textbf{S} transfers require similar deferred invalidations by enqueuing the transfer requests at the wait queue, until the node holding the cache line with \textbf{M} permission explicitly releases it.
-Moreover, \textbf{S}$\rightarrow$\textbf{S} transfers do not require enqueuing the request since multiple readers can hold the cache line simultaneously under SWMR semantics.
+As with cache coherence, other permission transitions are either similar or simpler.
+Specifically, \textbf{M}$\rightarrow$\textbf{M} and \textbf{M}$\rightarrow$\textbf{S} transfers require similar deferred invalidations by enqueuing the transfer requests at the wait queue until the node holding the cache line with \textbf{M} permission explicitly releases it.
+Moreover, \textbf{S}$\rightarrow$\textbf{S} transfers do not require enqueuing the request since multiple readers can hold the cache line simultaneously under the SWMR invariant.
 Similarly, \textbf{I}$\rightarrow$\textbf{S} and \textbf{I}$\rightarrow$\textbf{M} transfers also do not require enqueueing requests, since no node has the cache line to begin with.

-Note that where the wait queue is placed does not matter for correctness but does for performance.
+Note that the location of the wait queue does not affect correctness, but does affect performance.
 We defer the discussion on how our implementation navigates various tradeoffs for wait queue placement to \S\ref{ssec:implwaitqueue}.